HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 ##### The `*` user agent

-A full 76.9% of `robots.txt` files encountered by the mobile crawl and 76.6% of those found in the desktop crawl specify rules for the catch-all user-agent of `*`.
+A full 76.9% of `robots.txt` files encountered by the mobile crawl and 76.6% of those found in the desktop crawl specify rules for the catch-all user agent of `*`.
 This represents a small uptick over the data from 2022 in which it was 74.9% for desktop and 76.1% for mobile crawls.
 A possible explanation could be the slight overall increase in `robots.txt` availability.

-The `*` user-agent denotes the rules a crawler should follow unless there's another set of rules that specifically target the crawler's user-agent.
-There are notable exceptions that don't respect the `*` user-agent, including Google's [Adsbot crawler](https://developers.google.com/search/docs/crawling-indexing/google-special-case-crawlers#adsbot-mobile-web).
-Other crawlers will try another common user-agent before falling back to `*`, such as Apple's `Applebot`, which uses `Googlebot's` rules if they are specified and `Applebot` if not specified.
+The `*` user agent denotes the rules a crawler should follow unless there's another set of rules that specifically target the crawler's `user-agent`.
+There are notable exceptions that don't respect the `*` user agent, including Google's [Adsbot crawler](https://developers.google.com/search/docs/crawling-indexing/google-special-case-crawlers#adsbot-mobile-web).
+Other crawlers will try another common `user-agent` before falling back to `*`, such as Apple's `Applebot`, which uses `Googlebot`'s rules if they are specified and `Applebot` if not specified.
 We recommend checking the support documentation for any crawlers you are targeting to ensure that behavior is as expected when relying on fallback.

 ##### Bingbot

-Much like in 2022, `Bingbot` again was not in the top 10 most specified user-agents.
-Only 2.7% of mobile and 2.6% of desktop `robots.txt` files specified that user-agent, relegating it down to 14th place.
+Much like in 2022, `Bingbot` again was not in the top 10 most specified `user-agent`s.
+Only 2.7% of mobile and 2.6% of desktop `robots.txt` files specified that `user-agent`, relegating it down to 14th place.

 ##### SEO ootls

 The data shows there has been an increase in sites specifying rules for the popular SEO tools. `AhrefsBot`, for instance, has now been detected in 8.8% of mobile crawls, up from 5.3% in 2022.
-It has overtaken Majestic's `MJ12Bot`, which itself increased to 6.6% from 6.0% in 2022 and had previously been the second most popular specifically targeted user-agent.
+It has overtaken Majestic's `MJ12Bot`, which itself increased to 6.6% from 6.0% in 2022 and had previously been the second most popular specifically targeted `user-agent`.

 ##### AI crawlers

 {{ figure_markup(
   image="robots-txt-ai-user-agents.png",
-  caption="`robots.txt` AI user-agent usage.", description="A bar chart showing the most common AI user agent targets in `robots.txt` files.
+  caption="`robots.txt` AI `user-agent` usage.", description="A bar chart showing the most common AI user agent targets in `robots.txt` files.
 For desktop, `GPTBot` is 2.9%, `CCBot` is 2.7%, `Google-Extended` is 2.5%, `Anthropic-Ai` is 2.1%, `ChatGPT-User` is 2.0%, `Claude-Web` is 1.9%, and `PerplexityBot` is 0.2%.
 The numbers for mobile are slightly slower than desktop at 2.6%, 2.4%, 2.2%,1.7%, 1.7%, 1.6%, and 0.2%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=802856810&format=interactive", sheets_gid="1705238622",